niujiaojiao/ZhengHuLab/content/authors/shanlan/_index.md

 - Postdoctoral Fellows
 ---

 Shanlan Mo is a postdoctoral fellow in Hu lab at Shenzhen Institute of Advanced Technology.
-She received her PhD in Genomics at Beijing Institute of Genomics, Chinese Academy of Sciences under the supervision of Dr Qianfei Wang.
-Her PhD research was deciphering the molecular mechanisms and genomic evolution of drug resistance of AML during chemotherapy.
+She received her PhD at Beijing Institute of Genomics, Chinese Academy of Sciences under the supervision of Dr Qianfei Wang.
+Her PhD research was about the molecular mechanisms and genomic evolution of drug resistance of AML during chemotherapy.
 In Hu Lab, she is interested in intergrating multi-omics data to study the genomic variations and clonal evolution in metastasis and drug resistance.